top of page

 An Bille um Athbheochan Iascaireachta na hÉireann

-(Irish Fisheries Revival)
+(Irish Fisheries Revival Act)

 The Irish Fisheries Revival Act seeks to restore Ireland’s fishing industry, ravaged by the EU’s Common Fisheries Policy post-2004, which allowed foreign super trawlers to deplete Irish Sea fish stocks, collapsing family-run fisheries in coastal towns like Skerries, Co.
-Dublin, where 30 locally owned trawlers harvesting lobster and cod once thrived but none remain, leaving families without livelihoods or homes.
+Dublin, where 30 locally owned trawlers harvesting Lobster and Cod once thrived but little remain, leaving families without livelihoods or homes.
 This Act restricts fishing in Irish waters to vessels registered under Section 10 of the Sea-Fisheries and Maritime Jurisdiction Act 2006, requiring amendments to the European Union (Common Fisheries Policy) Regulations 2019 (S.I.
-No. 647/2019) and negotiation of Article 10 of Regulation (EU) No 1380/2013 for EU approval to limit foreign vessel access.
+No. 647/2019) and negotiation of Article 10 of Regulation (EU) No 1380/2013 for EU approval to limit foreign vessel to approved access.
 The Minister for Agriculture, Food and the Marine will enforce fish stock replenishment via Section 12, prioritizing local employment through licensing.
 Annual reports on heritage and economic impacts ensure accountability.
-Commencing on a Minister-appointed date, this Act promotes sustainable fisheries, safeguards coastal livelihoods, and asserts Ireland’s sovereignty, fostering economic recovery and cultural heritage preservation while navigating EU constraints.

 kylemore-abbey-connemara-ireland.jpg